Munsee language: Bird names with | l | ~ | n |

+More complex variation

+Some words have more complex patterns of variation.
+For example, the word – e·həntáxpwi·nk is the original.
+The word is sometimes changed to e·həntáxpo·n, which is the same word but it is reshaped as a derived noun.

+Different words

+Some cases involve different words or "highly divergent variants" used as synonyms.
+For example, there are four ways to say that are seen in the personal dialects.

+Variation origination

+There is no community norm, as the more widely used variants do not define a community norm for either the speakers or the linguist.
+Additionally, some variants cannot be rated as more and less popular or acceptable; "even a normative description would have to give both or all of them."

+Some variation originates externally.
+Some usages can be traced directly to the Northern Unami language that was earlier spoken by some members of the Munsee community.

+Some variation originates internally.
+These pronunciations and grammatical tendencies are likely to have emerged in the not too distant past.

 Geographic distribution

 Speakers of Munsee originally resided in the greater Manhattan area, the drainage of the Lower Hudson River valley, and the upper Delaware River.
 The arrival of European explorers, traders and settlers resulted in the progressive displacement of Munsee people over a period of several centuries.
 Munsee groups affected by this process ultimately moved away from their homeland to communities in both the United States and Canada.

 In the 20th century, surviving Munsee speakers in Canada lived at Six Nations, Ontario; Munceytown, Ontario; and Moraviantown Reserve.
 Now extinct in the first two locations, the language is used only by a few elders at Moraviantown, Ontario.

 Since the early 21st century, the language has been taught to tribal members of the Stockbridge-Munsee Band of Mohican Native Americans, and the Delaware Nation, Moraviantown Reserve.